Key takeaways

 Air is a credible entry from a stable company, offering the most flexible isolation options of any market leader and a familiar review-first workflow.
 JetBrains' financial health removes the VC runway concerns that affect many competitors.

-Recommended for: JetBrains loyalists, developers needing Docker isolation, users wanting BYOK flexibility with Claude, Codex, Gemini, or Junie
+Recommended for: JetBrains loyalists (especially JetBrains AI Pro/Ultimate subscribers, who get all four agents at no extra cost), developers needing Docker isolation, macOS and Linux users wanting BYOK flexibility with Claude, Codex, Gemini, or Junie

-Not recommended for: Teams needing cross-platform support today, developers requiring issue tracker integration, organizations wanting bundled AI pricing
+Not recommended for: Windows-only teams, developers requiring issue tracker integration, organizations needing enterprise SSO/SAML today

-Outlook: Air's rapid expansion from 2 to 4 agents in 3 months signals execution momentum.
+Outlook: Air is executing — monthly releases since the March 2026 public preview delivered Linux support, 1M-token contexts, Claude subagents, and a cloud execution tech preview.
 The ACP ecosystem is gaining real traction — Cursor joining the registry in March 2026 validates the protocol and JetBrains' open ecosystem strategy.
-Watch for GA announcement, enterprise features, and Windows/Linux releases — if those arrive on schedule, Air could challenge Cursor for enterprise adoption.
+Watch for GA, Windows, and the enterprise offering — if those land in 2026, Air could challenge Cursor for enterprise adoption.

 Research by Ry Walker Research • methodology